imagej/imagej.github.io/_pages/update-sites/setup.md

 Click on the *Manage update sites* button and verify:

 -   Your update site is present and enabled
--   The *Host* column of your update site contains your user name, in the form: `webdav:`<WikiUsername>
+-   The *Host* column of your update site contains your user name, in the form: `webdav:`<UploadUsername>

 For example: